umerali0986/umerali0986/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi,

 My name is umer.
 I have a bachelor's degree in computer science and I have some basics about programming as well.
 However, I want to be good at coding and solving problems.
-So, I decided to upskill my knowledges and become a software developer.
+So, I decided to upskill my knowledge and become a software developer.